amoreX/recipeverse/README.md

 ## Contributing

-We welcome contributions to Plated!
+We welcome contributions to Recipe Verse!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.